-Below is a list of words and phrases you may have come across in OutNav.
-A definition of its use within the tool is provided:
+Below is a list of words and phrases you may have come across in OutNav and how they are defined and used within OutNav:

-Cloning – Parent/child relationships- organisational outcomes maps can be cloned to produce identical children maps which will have all of the same features.
+Cloning – Parent/Child Relationships - Organisational Outcome Maps can be 'cloned' to produce identical child maps which have all of the same features.
 These child maps can be adapted and added to, but any changes made at the parent level will be pushed down to the child map.
 This allows organisations to specify any outcomes, measures or data that they want projects to collect, whilst also allowing projects to define their own extra stepping stones, measures and data when they need to.
-Read more about them here.
+The following article explains more about Cloning a Project.

-Organisation home- shows outcomes maps for an organisation and the date each project was updated.
+Organisational Dashboard - shows outcome maps for an organisation and the date each project was updated.

-Pathways- these are specific sets of activities that are tied together to achieve the outcomes you seek.
-All measurement and reporting takes place at the level of these pathways.
+Pathways - these are specific sets of activities that are tied together to achieve the outcomes you seek.
+All analysis takes place at the pathway level.

 What I do, Who with, How I feel etc

-Programme outcome map - used to describe an approach, service or programme:
+Programme Outcome Map - uses headings to describe an approach, service or programme:

 What we do, Who with, How they feel etc

-Formal outcome map- used when more formal language is needed to describe an approach service, or programme:
+Formal (or Research Impact) Outcome Map - used when more formal language is needed to describe an approach service or programme:

 Activities, Engagement, Reactions etc

-Source- the places where you will get evidence for each measure (e.g. patient survey, client records, database of service users, staff focus group/meeting, project management documents).
+Source - the places where you will get data evidence to support your analysis and assessment of progress (e.g. patient survey, client records, database of service users, staff focus group/meeting, project management documents).

-Stepping stones- are the individual items sitting under each heading in the Outcomes
+Stepping Stones - are the individual items or 'tiles' sitting under each Step Heading in the Outcomes